TaggrNetwork/Taggr/docs/WHITEPAPER.md

 ## Tokenomics

 The utility of the `$token_symbol` token is the $name governance and a share in $name's revenue.
-$name has a total supply of `$total_supply` tokens.
+$name has a maximal supply of `$maximum_supply` tokens.

 ### Supply Increase

-New tokens can only be mined by users or minted via proposals.
+New tokens can only be mined by users or minted via minting proposals.
-Once the maximum supply is reached, the minting will be suspended and funding & rewards proposals will be impossible to create.
+Once the maximal supply is reached, both the weekly minting and minting proposal will be suspended.

 ### Supply Decrease

 When a `$token_symbol` transfer transaction gets executed, the fee of `$fee` gets burned.
 Once the maximal supply is reached, it can go below the maximum again after enough fees are burned via transfer transactions.
 In this case, the minting will be activated again.
-This will make the supply to find an equilibrium around the maximal supply.
+This will make the supply to keep an equilibrium around the maximal supply.

 ### Distribution of minted tokens